tedsluis/ansible-dump1090/README.md

 # ansible-dump1090
-Use [Ansible](https://www.ansible.com/) playbooks for dump1090 hosts.
+Use [Ansible](https://www.ansible.com/) playbooks to configure dump1090 hosts.
 Ansible, make it so!

 ## Table of contents